Maxpro2001/Maxpro2001/README.md

-- 👋 Hi, I’m @Maxpro2001
+- 👋 Hi, I’m @Adarsh
 - 👀 I’m interested in ...
 Music, cricket and books
 - 🌱 I’m currently learning ...
-Python and Java
+Python and Java Script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...@maxpro201